readable111/Crop-Hero/MPM/mpm.md

 Pattern:  - 0 matches
 ~~~

-There are 2 general causes for this issue.
+There are 4 general causes for this issue.

+1. You are missing some libraries
+    1. Try following the instructions in [Unable to Resolve a Module From a File](#cant_resolve_module)
+1. You are not executing the command from the project's root directory
 1. Your file type may not be specified in the jest.config.js file.
     1. Go to the root directory of the repo
     1. Open the jest.config.js file